Integer BASIC: Implementation

 Integer BASIC read the lines typed in by the user from a buffer and ran them through a parser which output a series of tokens.
 As part of this process, simple syntax errors were detected and listed.
 If the parsing was successful, the line number (if present) was converted from ASCII decimal format into a 16-bit integer and any keywords into a 7-bit integer token.

 Some keywords were represented by multiple tokens; for instance, where Microsoft BASIC had one token for the keyword PRINT, Integer BASIC had three tokens: one if the keyword was followed by no arguments, one if followed by an arithmetic expression, and one if followed by a string literal.

 Numeric literals, like the value 500, were converted into their 16-bit (two-byte) binary representation, in this case, $01F4 hexadecimal.
 To indicate this was a value and not a keyword, a single byte between $B0 and $B9 was inserted in front of the two-byte value.
 String literals, like "HELLO WORLD" were instead converted by setting the high bit of each character so that A was stored as $C1.
 Variable names were converted in the same fashion, with the letters converted to have their high-bit turned on, and any digits in the name represented by the corresponding $B0 through $B9, so that the variable A5 would be tokenized as $C1B5.

 If the line was entered without a line number, the code was then executed directly from the buffer.
 If it had a line number, it was copied from the buffer into the program storage area.

 The runtime interpreter used two stacks for execution: one for statement keywords and the other for evaluating the parameters.
-Each statement was given two priorities: one that stated where it should occur in a multi-step operation, like a string of mathematical operations to provide order of operations, and another that suggested when evaluation should occur, for instance, calculating internal values of a parenthesis formula.
+Each statement was given two priorities: one that stated where it should occur in a multi-step operation, like a string of mathematical operations to provide order of operations, and another that suggested when evaluation should occur, for instance, calculating internal values of a parentheses formula.
 When variables were encountered, their name was parsed and then looked up in the variable storage area.
 If it was not found, it was added to the end of the list.
 The address of the variable's storage, perhaps freshly created, was then placed on the evaluation stack.